WilliamClements/Parthenopea/README.md

 Some difficulty here.
 User needs to know how (e.g. *cabal.project*) to set up local packages in a dependency chain.
 Also how to debug broken version constraints. https://github.com/georgefst/Euterpea2 is a fork of Euterpea intended to work around some build blockers.

 ## Batch processor
-Parthenopea's *batch processor* opens all MIDI files (\*.mid) and SoundFont files (\*.sf2) found in the current directory.
+Parthenopea's *batch processor* opens all MIDI files (\*.mid or \*.midi) and SoundFont files (\*.sf2) found in the current directory.
 If both types are present, it proceeds to mine for best Instruments and "converts" the MIDI files to music files -- which you can then listen to and share.

 Type *pCommand* into the REPL (i.e. *ghci*).
 Later on, scaling up to many and large SoundFont files, build and use a standalone executable (e.g. *PCommand*) for better performance.
 It has been tested with ***500*** SoundFont files totalling ***46 GB*** :astonished: !